A linear-algebraic formulation of dimensional analysis with constraints: Illustration by the drag problem

-We revisit the classic problem of the drag force in a viscous fluid (see e.g.~\cite{White2016}) in order to demonstrate how the general framework presented in the previous section works.

-We consider the drag force $F_D$ acting on a body with a characteristic size $L$ and velocity $U$ in a viscous fluid with density $\rho$, viscosity $\mu$ and kinematic viscosity $\nu$.
-Although there is the defining relation \eq{ \nu \coloneqq \frac{\mu}{\rho}, } we deliberately include $\nu$ as an additional variable and impose Eq.~\eqref{eq:nudef} as a constraint later, in order to illustrate how redundant variables are handled within the present framework.
+We now illustrate the formulation using the classical problem of drag in a viscous fluid~\cite{White2016}.
+Let $F_D$ be the drag force acting on a body with characteristic length $L$ and velocity $U$ in a fluid of density $\rho$, viscosity $\mu$, and kinematic viscosity $\nu$.
+Although the defining relation \eq{ \nu\coloneqq\frac{\mu}{\rho} } holds, we deliberately include $\nu$ as an independent variable and impose Eq.~\eqref{eq:nudef} later as a constraint.
+This makes it clear how redundant variables are treated in the present formulation.